vaoan/movie-rating/README.md

 - Postgres db will start
 - API will start at localhost:8080
     - note: you may see a "connection refused" until postgres fully stands up
-6. Find the Ports tab on the bottom of the codespace next to your Terminal.
+5. Find the Ports tab on the bottom of the codespace next to your Terminal.
 Use the url found under `Forwarded Port` for 8080 going forward

    ![img_6.png](img_6.png)

-7. Validate api started correctly by navigating to `http://$[8080 Forwarded Port}/api/health` in a browser or run `curl http:///$[8080 Forwarded Port}/api/health` and confirming response body of **{"health":"OK"}**
+6. Validate api started correctly by navigating to `http://$[8080 Forwarded Port}/api/health` in a browser or run `curl http:///$[8080 Forwarded Port}/api/health` and confirming response body of **{"health":"OK"}**

    ![img_7.png](img_7.png)

-Troubleshooting:
-- If you encounter any issues building the application before start, try deleting the provided vendor file at /api/vendor and running `go mod tidy` and `go mod vendor`

 ### React App
 1. Open a new terminal in the repo directory and `cd frontend`